kourosh-alasti/passjen/README.md

+Certainly!
+Here's an updated README file that includes all the new functions from the package:

 # Password Generator and Hasher

-This package provides a collection of functions for generating and hashing passwords, along with password strength evaluation.
-It utilizes the `generate-password-browser`, `bcrypt`, and `check-password-strength` libraries.
+A package that provides functions for generating and hashing passwords, along with password strength evaluation.
+It uses the `generate-password-browser`, `bcrypt`, and `check-password-strength` libraries.

 ## Installation